'DOOM' composer claims he was "humiliated" by studio director's "lies"

 Mossholder was credited as a “contributing artist”, while Gordon was the sole composer and album artist.

-In a new open-letter, Mike Gordon has claimed that Stratton “made allegations against me that directly contradicted the actual events, contractual terms, public announcements and contents of emails and calls.”
+In a new open-letter, Mick Gordon has claimed that Stratton “made allegations against me that directly contradicted the actual events, contractual terms, public announcements and contents of emails and calls.”

 “Marty’s post severely impacted my professional & personal reputation.
 In releasing this statement, I’m exercising my right to defend myself,” Gordon wrote.
 “It is a defence, not an unprovoked attack, issued with extreme reluctance only after all other attempts to resolve the matter have failed.”